-Lesbian, Gay, Bi or Trans (LGBT): The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
-However, children who are LGBT can be targeted by other children.
-In some cases, a child who is perceived by other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.
+Lesbian, Gay, Bisexual or gender questioning: This is not in itself an inherent risk factor for harm.
+However, children can be targeted by other children.
+In some cases, a child who is perceived by other children to be Lesbian, Gay, Bisexual or gender questioning (whether they are or not) can be just as vulnerable as children who identify as Lesbian, Gay, Bisexual or gender questioning.

 Risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
 The school provides a safe space for children to speak out or share their concerns with members of staff whom they trust and are familiar with.
-The school also provides locked worry boxes in the corridor which are checked regularly by the Thrive team.
+The school also provides locked worry boxes in the corridor which are checked regularly by the Haven team.
 In addition, specific PSHE curriculum content is designed to support this area.